The single most effective way to reduce poverty

 - Helps fight the spread of HIV/AIDS and other diseases, reduces mother and child mortality and helps improve health

 - Encourages transparency, good governance, stability and helps fight against graft and corruption.

 We facilitate the development of sustainable businesses from conception to completion.
-From training woodworkers, to teaching sustainable techniques to farmers, we look for any opportunity to develop the Dominican economy.
+From training woodworkers, to teaching sustainable techniques to farmers, we are always looking for ways to develop the Dominican economy.